raspberrypilearning/lights-out/worksheet.md

     * Turn the other coloured lights on individually (blue, yellow, green)
     * Turn all of the lights off at once
-    * Change the length of time the lights are turned on and off for
+    * Change the length of time for which the lights are turned on and off

 ## Using the random library

 This would be a pretty easy game if the lights always came on in the same order, for the same length of time!
-To make it as tricky as possible for the player you need to add some randomness.
-You will write your program to randomise which light is chosen to turn on, and how long to wait before turning the next light on.
+To make it as tricky as possible for the player, you need to add some randomness.
+You will write your program to randomize which light is chosen to turn on, and how long to wait before turning the next light on.

-1. To generate random numbers you need to use Python's `random` library.
-Find the line in your program that says `from time import sleep`, and underneath it type in `import random`. **Delete** all of the code beneath this where you experimented with turning the lights on and off.
+1. To generate random numbers, you need to use Python's `random` library.
+Find the line in your program that says `from time import sleep`, and underneath it type in `import random`. **Delete** all of the code beneath this (where you experimented with turning the lights on and off).

-2. Firstly you will ask Python to choose a random light to turn on.
+2. First, you will ask Python to choose a random light to turn on.
 Add this code to your program:

     ```python
     light = random.randint(1,4)